 - Duration1 week

 Course structureThe course is delivered over 5 days and is mostly in the form of lectures.
-Group work is also used for a short simulation exercise.
+Group work is also used to enable discussions among the participants.
 All delegates will receive a Certificate of Attendance at the end of the course.